thanathasCh/HaarCascadeCamera/readme.md

 }
 ```

-Socond is the `cameraView.setCameraIndex()`, your android phone has 2 cameras that the program can use either it is the rear camera or front camera.
+Second is the `cameraView.setCameraIndex()`, your android phone has 2 cameras that the program can use either it is the rear camera or front camera.
 You can choose to use
 either of them by putting parameter `REAR_CAMERA` or `FRONT_CAMERA`